 - 9.1 Commercial investments or activities are those the Council invests in purely for financial gain.
 With Government financial support for local public services declining, the Authority has previously invested in commercial property purely or mainly for financial gain.
-Total commercial property investments are currently valued at £5.37m, with the largest being £1.355m (Cirencester town centre property leased as retail units) at 31 March 2023 providing a net return after all costs of 7.18%. - 9.2 With financial return being the main objective, the Authority accepts higher risk on commercial investment than with treasury investments.
+Total commercial property investments are currently valued at £4.875m, with the largest being £1.4m (Cirencester town centre property leased as retail units) at 31 March 2024 providing a net return after all costs of 7.18% (forecast 4.42% in 2025/26). - 9.2 With financial return being the main objective, the Authority accepts higher risk on commercial investment than with treasury investments.
 The principal risk exposures include: vacancy periods (voids) between tenants, cost of material repairs to property, risk of fire or flood damage.
 These risks are managed by: acquiring properties with long leases and with tenants with a strong covenant and insuring the property.
 In the longer term, the changing nature of the high street for retail occupants may require the Council to review its commercial property holdings.
 These risks are managed by the Council's Property Services Team.
-The

-9.3 Decisions of commercial investments are made by the Council in line with the criteria and limits approved by Council in the Investment Strategy.
-Property and most other commercial investments are also capital expenditure and purchases will therefore also be approved as part of the Capital Programme.
+The Council also has a Corporate Risk Register which is reported quarterly to the Council's Audit and Governance Committee and includes any significant risks arising from commercial investments.
+In order that commercial investments remain proportionate to the size of the authority, and to ensure that plausible losses could be absorbed in budgets or reserves without unmanageable detriment to local services, these are subject to an overall maximum investment limit of £10m. - 9.3 Decisions of commercial investments are made by the Council in line with the criteria and limits approved by Council in the Investment Strategy.
+Property and most other commercial investments are also capital expenditure, and purchases will therefore also be approved as part of the Capital Programme.
 The Chief Finance Officer for ensuring that adequate due diligence is carried out before an investment in made.